Western Wyoming Community College

 Western Wyoming Community College (Western) is a public community college in Rock Springs, Wyoming.
 Western offers certificates, associate degrees, and a bachelor's degree.
 The college students are known as the Mustangs.

-Since the local area is home to many dinosaur fossil finds, there are reproductions of various dinosaur skeletons in public areas of the college.

 History

 Western Wyoming Community College, the fifth of seven community colleges in Wyoming, was established in the fall of 1959.
 Through the efforts of a citizens’ committee, a campaign was begun, an election was held, and Western and the original district were created.
-In September, 1959, forty students enrolled for college credit courses with five full-time faculty teaching during the evening.
-Western celebrated its 60th anniversary in 2019.
+In September of 1959, forty students enrolled for college credit courses with five full-time faculty teaching during the evening.

-From 1960–61, Western moved to Reliance, 5 mi from Rock Springs, to occupy the former Reliance High School and daytime classes began.
-In September, 1964, the original district was expanded to include all communities within Sweetwater County, a new Board of Trustees was elected, and the official name of the college became Western Wyoming Community College.
+From 1960 to 1961, Western moved to Reliance, 5 mi from Rock Springs, to occupy the former Reliance High School and daytime classes began.
+In September, 1964, the original district was expanded to include all communities within Sweetwater County, a new board of trustees was elected, and the official name of the college became Western Wyoming Community College.

 Consistent growth of the college led to the inauguration of a $1,822,000 building program on October 4, 1966.
 On November 11, 1967, ground-breaking ceremonies marked the beginning of construction on a new campus, and completion in June, 1969.
 Growth continued.
 In March, 1973, voters approved a $1,780,000 bond issue to provide additional instructional facilities.
 The new vocational-technical education building was ready for occupancy in fall, 1974, and the college center building was completed.
 In 1976, three residence halls were constructed to provide on-campus housing, made possible by a loan from the State Farm Loan Board.
 Western was granted accreditation by the Higher Learning Commission of the North Central Association of Colleges and Schools in April 1976.